video2text/sakuli/docs/source/index.rst

 Legal Notice
 -----------
 This API documentation is provided for informational purposes.
-Usage of the RTA Dubai Bus Journey Planner API is subject to RTA's terms of service and data usage policies.
+Usage of the `RTA Dubai Bus Timing <https://uaetiming.com/your-complete-guide-to-rta-bus-routes-in-dubai/>`_ and Journey Planner API is subject to RTA's terms of service and data usage policies.